mahldcat/gocheatsheet/README.md

 # gocheatsheet
-Go Cheatsheet for common elements
+Common syntax for elements used in Go